mikehansingersmith/task-mgmt-app/README.md

 #task-mgmt-app -

-Demonstrating some backend skills using PHP with mySQL database with a simple app.
+Demonstrating some backend skills using PHP with mySQL database within a simple app.

 To use the app you will need to register a login.